Skip to main content

 vectimus remove

-This strips Vectimus entries from Claude Code, Cursor and Copilot config files while preserving any non-Vectimus hooks you have.
+This strips Vectimus entries from Claude Code, Cursor, Copilot, Gemini CLI and Codex CLI config files while preserving any non-Vectimus hooks you have.
 It does not touch your ~/.vectimus/ config or audit logs.

 Use --force to skip the confirmation prompt: